kubernetes-sigs/gateway-api-inference-extension/site-src/api-types/inferencepool.md

 ## Background

-The InferencePool at its core is a logical grouping of compute, expressed in the form of Pods (typically model servers), akin to a K8s Service.
+The InferencePool resource is a logical grouping of compute resources, e.g. Pods, that run model servers.
 The InferencePool would deploy its own routing, and offer administrative configuration to the Platform Admin.

 It is expected for the InferencePool to:

  - Enforce fair consumption of resources across competing workloads
  - Efficiently route requests across shared compute (as displayed by the PoC)

 It is _not_ expected for the InferencePool to:

  - Enforce any common set of adapters or base models are available on the Pods
  - Manage Deployments of Pods within the Pool
  - Manage Pod lifecycle of pods within the pool

 Additionally, any Pod that seeks to join an InferencePool would need to support a protocol, defined by this project, to ensure the Pool has adequate information to intelligently route requests.

-The inference pool had some small overlap with the `Service` spec, displayed here:
+`InferencePool` has some small overlap with `Service`, displayed here:

 <!-- Source: https://docs.google.com/presentation/d/11HEYCgFi-aya7FS91JvAfllHiIlvfgcp7qpi_Azjk4E/edit#slide=id.g292839eca6d_1_0 -->
 <img src="/images/inferencepool-vs-service.png" alt="Comparing InferencePool with Service" class="center" width="550" />

-The InferencePool is _not_ intended to be a mask of the Service object, simply exposing the absolute bare minimum required to allow the Platform Admin to focus on less on networking, and more on Pool management.
+The InferencePool is _not_ intended to be a mask of the Service object, simply exposing the absolute bare minimum required to allow the Platform Admin to focus less on networking, and more on Pool management.

 ## Spec

-The full spec of the InferencePool is defined [here](https://github.com/kubernetes-sigs/gateway-api-inference-extension/blob/main/api/v1alpha1/inferencepool_types.go).
+The full spec of the InferencePool is defined [here](/reference/spec/#inferencepool).